3devo/torizoncore-builder/README.md

 This also changes the entrypoint, because the file has a .py extension in the repository which is removed when building the docker image.

+Note that this might break when the docker image is generated from a different version of the repository than the one you are mounting.
+It is thus recommended to do a local build of the docker container first and then using this approach for subsequent code-only changes.

 Running the linter (static analysis tool)
 =========================================